PantACRO4life/MC-Server-Guide/Cmdbyrank.rst

 Member-Tier4 Rank
 ############

-/trash_can - Open a trash inventory! &4[DELETE ITEMS]
+/trash_can - Open a trash inventory! &4[DELETES ITEMS]

 _______________

 Member-Tier5 Rank
 ############

-/kit arena - Gave you 2 powerfull potion for fighting
+/kit arena - You get 2 powerfull potions for fighting

-/playerskull - Give you your player head
+/playerskull - Get your player head

-/playerskull [PlayerName] - Give you your player head
+/playerskull [PlayerName] - Get player head of the named player

 _______________